-Doha Bank has established a robust portfolio monitoring process by establishing a credit control unit to identify the early warning signs in the customers' accounts.
+Doha Bank has established a robust portfolio monitoring process by establishing a credit control unit to identify the early warning signs in customers' accounts.
 Based upon severity of the problem it is decided to transfer the account to Remedial Asset Management Unit to act jointly with business units in order to prevent further deterioration in Corporate or SME accounts.
-This includes facts finding, clients meetings and visits, negotiating rescheduling deals and settlement proposals with customers and carrying out "Defect Analysis" for special mentioned accounts recommended to downgrade to NPL and to ascertain the reasons for delinquency.
-The outcome of defect analysis is shared with business units to learn lessons for default.
-Findings of Defect Analysis also triggers revisit of lending norms based upon delinquency trends to ensure booking of quality assets in future.
+This includes facts finding, client's meetings and visits, negotiating rescheduling deals and settlement proposals with customers for special mentioned accounts recommended to downgrade to NPL and to ascertain the reasons for delinquency.

-The Objective of this Unit is as follows:
+The objectives of this unit are as follows:

-- Revisit the Bank's relationship with the borrower. - Analyze the financial and economic condition of the borrower and continuity of its future business prospects. - Proactively undertake restructuring and rescheduling of distressed loans. - Suggest appropriate measures to turnaround, restructure, rehabilitate with the objective of eventually upgrading delinquent accounts to save provision.
+- 1. Revisit the Bank's relationship with the borrower. - 2.
+Analyze the financial and economic condition of the borrower and continuity of its future business prospects. - Proactively undertake restructuring and rescheduling of distressed loans. - Suggest appropriate measures to turnaround, restructure, rehabilitate with the objective of eventually upgrading delinquent accounts to save provision.